carinam17/carinam17.github.io/Services/README.md

+---
+layout: page
+title: Services
+---

-I am proud to offer the following freelance services:
+I am proud to offer the following freelance services: Pricing and fees are dependent on the scope and specifications of the project.
+Reach out to me to see how I can help you.

+* * *

 ### Content Writing

-Writing and
-The right words can capture the essence of your brand.
-Precise messaging speaks to a customer.
+Writing can be a thorn in the side of many businesses The right words speak volumes and capture the essence of your brand.
+And less than optimal words are at best a missed opportunity and at worst can detract from a brand or business.

+Across all platforms, precise messaging draws a customer and makes the case for your business, products, or services.
+I can provided the following types of content to suit your needs.

-##### - Website content
+#### Website content

 Businesses and service providers don't necessarily need a website; they need more customers and clients.
 The good news is that a strategically designed website can facilitate this goal.
-My webiste copy can include:

-#####
+This can include biographies, company profiles, product and service descriptions.

-##### - Product names, slogans, and taglines
+#### Product names, slogans, and taglines

+What's in a name?
+Quite a bit, since it is often the first impression clients and customers will have about your product or service.

+Clarity combined with stylistically interesting and vivid descriptions will position your product and service as exactly what your customers and clients want or need.

-##### - Blog posts
+#### Blog posts

-Position yourself as an expert and your company as a dependable leader in your field.
+Position yourself as an authority in your field and your company as a dependable leader in your field.
-Share them on social media to further
+Share this contact on social media to further engage your audience and draw prospects to your business.

+The posts should be interesting and engaging to the reader yet optimized to be suggested by search engines.
+Blog writing also takes valuable time so considering delegating that task to a writer.

-##### Product and service descriptions
+#### Product and service descriptions

-Let a descriptive and precise product description
+Let a descriptive and precise product description show clients and customers exactly what advantage you offer and remove any doubt that you or your business are the best in your class.

+#### Line Editing and Revision

+A second pair of eyes never hurts, but the input of an experienced writer can enhance the impact of your written content.
+From grammatical errors to improvements in structure and format,

+* * *

 ### Recommendations

-Their is no better testament to the quality of my services than the experiences of those with whom I have worked.
+There is no better testament to the quality of my services than the experiences of those with whom I have worked.

 #### Service: Line editing and revision